mlcommons/croissant/docs/croissant-spec-draft.md

 }
 ```

-Note that the field here is named "split", but doesn’t need to: the information of this being a ML split comes from the `dataType` of the `RecordSet` it refers to.
+Note that the field here is named "split", but doesn’t need to: the fact that this is an ML split comes from the `dataType` of the `RecordSet` it refers to.
 As one would expect, tools working with the Croissant config format can infer the data files needed for each split.
 So if a user requests loading only the validation split of the COCO 2014 dataset, the tool working with Croissant knows to download the file "val2014.zip", but not "train2014.zip" and "test2014.zip".

 ### Label Data